The new shantytown

 No hay anuncios

-The fact that housing is not included is "an error" for Fuertes, who advocates for cross-cutting actions with Health, Housing, and Social Rights, and for the population register to be a faithful record of who resides in the municipality.
-For years, the council has complained that Barcelona has assisted people "to whom their municipalities have not responded," and regrets that Barcelona "has led alone" in this field with "a plurality of responses" and an offer of diverse and specialized services.
+The fact that housing is not included is "a mistake" for Fuertes, who advocates for cross-cutting actions with Health, Housing, and Social Rights, and for the population register to be a faithful record of who resides in the municipality.
+For years, the city council has complained that Barcelona has attended to people "to whom their municipalities have not responded," and regrets that Barcelona "has led alone" in this field with "a plurality of responses" and an offer of diverse and specialized services.

-To prevent those who provide services from ending up attracting unregistered residents, Fuertes points out that the Generalitat has the weapon of financing to pressure municipalities to assume responsibilities.
-It is an idea shared by the head of Arrels, who laments that municipal omission goes unpunished.
-This tool is known as ficha 48, through which the Department of Social Rights transfers economic contributions to the comarcal councils and municipalities of over 20,000 inhabitants that have previously requested it for the operation of services and resources, and if, after the deadline, the plan has not been executed, the money must be returned.
-Of the 110 basic social service areas into which Catalonia is divided (these include towns of over 20,000 inhabitants, comarcal councils, and inter-municipal entities), 40 have requested this specific allocation for homelessness, and at present, the settlements are being made to determine the degree of compliance, explains Anna Vila, Director General of Social Services and Inclusion.
-Between 2021 and 2026, the Generalitat has granted 83 million euros through this channel, in addition to almost 32 more for entities.
+To prevent those who provide services from attracting unregistered residents, Fuertes points out that the Generalitat has the weapon of financing to pressure municipalities to assume responsibilities.
+This is an idea shared with the head of Arrels, who regrets that municipal omission goes unpunished.
+This tool is known as ficha 48, through which the Department of Social Rights transfers economic allocations to the Consells comarcals and municipalities with more than 20,000 inhabitants that have previously requested it for the operation of services and resources, and if, after the deadline, the plan has not been executed, the money must be returned.
+Of the 110 basic social service areas into which Catalonia is divided (these include localities with more than 20,000 inhabitants, comarcal councils, and inter-municipal entities), 40 have requested this specific allocation for homelessness, and at present, liquidations are being carried out to determine the degree of compliance, explains Anna Vila, Director General of Social Services and Inclusion.
+Between 2021 and 2026, the Generalitat has awarded 83 million euros through this channel, in addition to almost 32 million more for entities.

-While awaiting the law, which will be born without an economic forecast, the Generalitat has extended the framework for addressing homelessness and is preparing a new one that will include funding for daytime care and for the hiring of street educators to monitor and build connections with the homeless population, advances Vila, who insists that the Government "is involved in the fight against homelessness" and has the will to "give and seek more resources" for the town councils.
+Awaiting the law, which will be born without an economic memory, the Generalitat has extended the framework for addressing homelessness and is preparing a new one that will include funding for daytime care and for the hiring of street educators to follow up and build a connection with the homeless population, advances Vila, who insists that the Government "is involved in the fight against homelessness" and has the will to "give and seek more resources" for the town councils.